JetChars/JetChars.github.io/source/docs/devstack_t13g/index.rst

 7. No distributions have been found for pip in /usr/local/lib/python2.7/dist-packages

-| This issue cause by stack.sh override pip incorrectly, in order to avoid this issue, comment following 3 lines
+| **Solution :** This issue cause by stack.sh override pip incorrectly, in order to avoid this issue, comment following 3 lines
 |
 ::